GRAINS-Wheat jumps 1% on renewed concerns over Black Sea grain deal

 By Naveen Thukral

-SINGAPORE, April 10 (Reuters) - Chicago wheat futures climbed more than 1% on Monday, rising for the first time in four sessions as Russia's threat to bypass a UN-brokered grain deal underpinned prices.
+SINGAPORE, April 10 (Reuters) - Chicago wheat futures climbed 1% on Monday, rising for the first time in four sessions as Russia's threat to bypass a UN-brokered grain deal underpinned prices.

-Corn prices eased, weighed down by improved weather outlook for U.S. spring plantings.
+Corn prices eased, weighed down by an improved weather outlook for U.S. plantings.

 "Rising Black Sea tensions could underpin U.S. wheat futures...," said Terry Reilly, a senior analyst at Futures International.